tejaljaware-20/sigma-demo/README.md

 # sigma-demo
-this is a demo for sigma class
+this is a demo for sigma class.